mulark/factorio_benchmarking_mods/README.md

 A collection of mods to streamline Factorio benchmarking.

 ### car-optimizer
 Sets cars to inactive if there's no driver and they're not on a belt.
-Unreleased.

 ### creative-world-plus
 An empty world for design testing.
 Includes a map-gen preset for quickly turning everything off too.